Electricity North West

-Electricity North West is a British electricity distribution network operator, responsible for the administration and maintenance of the network, that distributes electricity to the North West of England excluding Merseyside and parts of Cheshire.
+Electricity North West Limited trading as SP Electricity North West is a British electricity distribution network operator, responsible for the administration and maintenance of the network, that distributes electricity to much of North West England.

+In 2023 it began a £2 billion five-year investment in the region's network as part of a five-year business plan.
+The plan was approved by the energy regulator, Ofgem.